UkraineOfficial Name: Ukraine

 Fax: (38-044) 521-5155

-Ukraine continues to experience significant political and economic changes.
 In recent years, the amount and types of goods and services available in Ukraine have increased, and facilities for travelers have improved.
-Nonetheless, the quality of travel and tourist services remains uneven throughout the country, and it can still be difficult to find some of the goods and services commonly available in the United States.
-Ukrainian is the official language with Russian being widely used in Eastern and Southern Ukraine; English is not widely used.
-Please see the Department of State Fact Sheet on Ukraine for additional information.
+Nonetheless, the quality of travel and tourist services remains uneven throughout the country, and it can be difficult to find some of the goods and services commonly available in the United States.
+Ukrainian is the official language with Russian being widely used in Eastern and Southern Ukraine; use of English is increasing but is still not widely used outside of major cities.
+Please see the Department of State Fact Sheet on Ukraine for additional information

 Entry, Exit & Visa Requirements

 You need a valid passport to enter Ukraine.
-If you are a U.S. citizen, you do not need to have a Ukrainian visa as long as you will be in Ukraine for fewer than 90 days within a 180-day period for tourism.
+If you are a U.S. citizen, you do not need a Ukrainian visa if you will be in Ukraine for fewer than 90 days within a 180-day period for tourism.
 You need a visa or valid Ukrainian residency permit for all stays longer than 90 days.
 You cannot get a Ukrainian visa at the airport or at the border.
 If you need a visa, please get it in advance at a Ukrainian Embassy or Consulate.
 Contact information for Ukrainian embassies and consulates outside of the United States is available on the Ukrainian Ministry of Foreign Affairs website.
+Visit the Embassy of Ukraine’s website for the most current visa information.

 Check your visa carefully so that you know the validity period.
 You are responsible for knowing the rules for the type of visa you have.
 Sometimes U.S. citizens try to come to Ukraine before their visa allows.
 Remember, in Ukraine the date is written day-month-year.
 For example, a visa issued on 01/05/13 is good from May 1, 2013, NOT from January 5, 2013.
 If you come to Ukraine before your visa allows, you can be stopped at the border, not allowed to enter Ukraine, and required to return to your point of origin at your own expense.
 The U.S. Embassy in Kyiv cannot stop this from happening.